Isotope vs. DNA Analysis for Cotton Origin: Key Differences, Accuracy & Compliance

 • Integration with broader traceability systems

-FAQ: Cotton Origin Testing and Compliance
+FAQ: Cotton Isotope Testing for Origin Verification and Compliance

 Q. What is the most reliable way to verify cotton origin?